zaracooper/blog/content/posts/hugo-github-portfolio.md

     cd <PORTFOLIO_NAME> && git init .
     ```

 # Step 2: Choose and add a theme

-1. Head on over to the  [Hugo Portfolio Themes page](https://themes.gohugo.io/tags/portfolio/) and pick a theme that you like.
+1. Head on over to the  [Hugo's Portfolio Themes page](https://themes.gohugo.io/tags/portfolio/) and pick a theme that you like.
 For this tutorial, I picked a theme called [UILite](https://themes.gohugo.io/hugo-uilite/).
 It’s simple, looks pretty cool and meets the basic needs of a portfolio.
 There are many other cool themes to choose from though.

     This is what the UILite theme looks like.

     ![UILite Theme](theme_sample.png#bordered-image)

 2. Add the theme as a git submodule to `<PORTFOLIO_NAME>`.
 This step varies from theme to theme but almost all encourage the use of the theme as a submodule.
 You add the theme by running:
-    ```git
+    ```bash
     git submodule add <LINK_TO_THEME_REPO> themes/<THEME_NAME>
     ```
     In our case:
-    ```git
+    ```bash
     git submodule add https://github.com/uicardiodev/hugo-uilite themes/hugo-uilite
     ```